zextras/tech-doc/source/carbonio-ce/_mesh/mesh-cluster.rst

   file created in the set up of the first instance of service-discovery

-Moreover, as mentioned before, make sure to install an **odd** number of ``service-discover`` servers.
+Moreover, as mentioned before, make sure to install an **odd** number of |mesh| servers.

 .. _mesh_multiple-install:

 Installation
 ============

-Instructions to install multiple ``service-discover`` servers are the same for each new server installed, simply repeat the following procedure on each new server.
+Instructions to install multiple |mesh| servers are the same for each new server installed, simply repeat the following procedure on each of them.

 1. Install the software package.